Plumsail/orgchart-docs/source/how-tos/open-orgchart-in-full-screen-mode-on-load.rst

 In this tip, I will describe how to open Org Chart in full-screen mode on load.

-You just need to open the configuration wizard (click on gears at the top right corner of the web part and choose “Settings”) and  switch to “Custom JavaScript” step:
+You just need to open the configuration wizard (click on gears at the top right corner of the web part and choose **Settings**) and  switch to **Custom JavaScript** step:

 .. image:: /../_static/img/how-tos/manage-web-part-size-and-scale/open-orgchart-in-full-screen-mode-on-load/ConfigWizard2.png